-NOTE: See the data sheet for the XL7 OCS model being used for jumper settings and see the appropriate pages in this manual (see Index) for details on how to use Cscape to configure the digital filtering.
+NOTE: See the data sheet for the EXL10 OCS model being used for jumper settings and see the appropriate pages in this manual (see Index) for details on how to use Cscape to configure the digital filtering.

 The universal analog inputs provide a high resolution, very flexible interface for a variety of analog inputs.
-These inputs include voltage, current, thermocouple, RTD, and millivolt.
+These inputs include voltage, current, thermocouple, RTD and millivolt.
 Each channel can be configured separately using jumpers and configuration settings in Cscape.
+The HE-EXL1E6 does not require jumpers, and only requires a configuration parameter in Cscape.